michaelnordmeyer/snoopy/README.md

 Snoopy is a [bookmarklet](https://en.wikipedia.org/wiki/Bookmarklet) for snooping on web pages.
 It's intended for use on mobile browsers where you can't view-source to poke around under the hood of sites to see how they're built, but you might find it useful for your desktop browser too.

 Using the bookmarklet will give you an overlay featuring information that Snoopy can 'sniff' out of the page, such as the doctype, what JS libraries are used in the page, what analytics, what font embedding technique is used, etc. It also gives you the ability to view the raw and/or generated source of the page.
+To use it, just select the bookmarklet when being on the page you want to inspect.

 ## Detection Capabilities